GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 This installation method is intended only for local testing and evaluation.

-The database credentials are insecure.
-Do not use this setup for live school environments.
-For real deployments, configure secure credentials and use a production‑grade server stack.
+- The default database credentials are insecure.
+- Do **not** use this setup for live school environments.
+- For real deployments, configure secure credentials and use a production‑grade server stack.
 :::

 ## Prerequisites